mattudakis/ArduinoLEDClock/README.md

 https://github.com/mattudakis/DIY_WordClock/blob/12852df04a07dd08134136e3b312919e72e92018/Arduino_sketches/WordClock_Main/WordClock_Main.ino#L103-L110

 - Load this sketch onto the Arduino, this will set the time on the RTC.
-- Re-comment out the above code in the sketch and reload to the Arduino, this is important otherwise the time will reset every power cycle.
+- Re-comment out the above code in the sketch and reload to the Arduino.
+This is important otherwise the time will reset every power cycle.
 - The time/ date can be changed remotley in the future via Bluetooth, using these [guides](#bluetooth-guide-to-follow)